RoopkamalDhindsa/shopify-extensibility-add-notification-banner/README.md

 npm run shopify app deploy
 ```

-## Step 3: Edit product upsell data.
+## Step 3: Edit notifications data.
+Edit the settings of ambeded app in customize checkout area, to set what message to show.
-You can change by editing the file `/extensions/product-offer/src/Checkout.jsx`.
+You can change the keys and value data of fields by editing the file `/extensions/product-offer/src/Checkout.jsx`.